MiloMT/MovieMaestro/README.md

 - As a user, I want to include or exclude movies based on specific keywords or themes, such as "romantic comedy" or "action-packed", to refine my search results.
 - As a user, I want to filter movies based on their average vote ratings, so that I can discover highly-rated films that align with my tastes.

+As we discussed the concept of registered users and the ability to login within the interface, we recognised the need to have user stories dedicated to the registered user experience within the application.

 Registered Users:
 - As a registered user, I want to create and manage my account settings, including language preferences and default filters, to personalize my browsing experience.
 - As a registered user, I want to maintain a "watched list" of movies that I've already seen, so that they are excluded from future recommendations and searches.
 - As a registered user, I want to be able to save movies that I like the look of so that I can watch them later.

+Lastly, during the wireframing process, further functional requires became refined and as such, we wanted to created user stories that related to specific types of users that used the application.
+These would further our understanding on the types of users that we were designing for.

 Specific Users:
 - As a parent, I want to filter movies based on appropriation, so that my children can watch appropriate movies.